prajwal562/hck/README.md

-# hck
+# hack in termux darkfly
 Havingor look for the github repository.
 You only have to choose the number.

 which tool you want to install. there are 530 tools ready for intall.